JoAnn Fabrics: History

+Origin

-In 1943, German immigrants Hilda and Berthold Reich, Sigmund and Mathilda Rohrbach, and Justin and Alma Zimmerman opened the Fabric Shop in Cleveland, Ohio.
-After further expansion, in 1963, the name was changed to Jo-Ann Fabrics.
+German immigrants Hilda and Berthold Reich, Sigmund and Mathilda Rohrbach, and Justin and Alma Zimmerman opened the Cleveland Fabric Shop in Cleveland, Ohio in 1943.
+After further expansion, the store's name was changed to Jo-Ann Fabrics in 1963.
 The store's name was created by combining the names of the daughters from both families: Joan and Jacqueline Ann.

-In 1969, Jo-Ann Fabrics became a publicly held corporation traded on the American Stock Exchange under the name of Fabri-Centers of America, Inc. In 1994, the company made its first acquisition with the purchase of Cloth World, a 342-store southern company.
+Jo-Ann Fabrics became a publicly held corporation traded on the American Stock Exchange under the name of Fabri-Centers of America, Inc. in 1969.
+The company made its first acquisition with the purchase of Cloth World, a 342-store southern company, in 1994.
 At the time of the acquisition, Fabri-Centers operated 655 stores.

 In 1997, Fabri-Centers settled for $3.3 million on federal charges that it had misled investors in 1992 by overstating its earnings before it sold securities.
 CEO Alan D. Rosskamm, grandson of Hilda and Berthold Reich, settled a related administrative complaint as well.

-In 1998, Fabri-Centers acquired House of Fabrics, which also previously operated as Fabricland, Fabric King, and So-Fro Fabrics.
+Fabri-Centers acquired House of Fabrics, which also previously operated as Fabricland, Fabric King, and So-Fro Fabrics, in 1998.
 In September 1998, the company changed its name to Jo-Ann Stores Inc., and all of its stores were renamed Jo-Ann Fabrics.

-In March 2006, Darrell Webb became chairman and CEO of Jo-Ann Fabrics.
+Darrell Webb became chairman and CEO of Jo-Ann Fabrics in March 2006.

-On March 23, 2010, Jo-Ann Stores announced plans to sell out to private equity firm Leonard Green for $1.6 billion and was delisted from the stock exchange in March 2011.
-In March 2011, Darrell Webb resigned and Travis Smith was promoted to CEO after joining the company in March 2006.
-In March 2014, Travis Smith announced his resignation and the company's CFO, Jim Kerr, agreed to become CEO until a replacement was found.
+Jo-Ann Stores announced plans to sell out to private equity firm Leonard Green & Partners for $1.6 billion on March 23, 2010, and was delisted from the stock exchange in March 2011.
+Darrell Webb resigned in March 2011 and Travis Smith was promoted to CEO after joining the company in March 2006.
+Travis Smith announced his resignation in March 2014.
+The company's CFO, Jim Kerr, agreed to become CEO until a replacement was found.

-In March 2015, Joann stores named Jill Soltau as president, chief executive officer and a member of the company board of directors.
+Jo-Ann stores named Jill Soltau as president, chief executive officer and a member of the company board of directors in March 2015.
 Under Soltau's leadership, the retailer opposed President Trump's tariffs citing American manufacturers not being able to meet Jo-Ann's quality or volume needs.
 She joined seven other retail CEOs at a meeting with the administration where they discussed how the tariff would raise consumer prices and hurt businesses.
-In March 2018, Jo-Ann Stores rebranded to "Joann" as a way to move beyond fabrics and encompass more craft.
+Jo-Ann Stores rebranded to Joann in March 2018 as a way to move beyond fabrics and encompass more craft.

-In March 2018, Soltau left Jo-Ann Stores and in March 2019, Wade Miquelon became president, CEO, and a member of the board of directors.
+Soltau left Jo-Ann Stores in March 2018.
+Wade Miquelon became president, CEO, and a member of the board of directors in March 2019.

 In March 2019, Jo-Ann partnered with GoldieBlox for a monthly subscription box called the GoldieBlox Box to help children ages 8 and up to develop STEM skills.

-As of March 2020, Joann has 865 stores in 49 states.
-Joann is owned by Leonard Green & Partners and was taken off the public stock exchange.